QCD mesonic screening masses using Gribov quantization: Dynamics of effective theory

 \section{Dynamics of effective theory}

 After considering the hard gluons for figure~(\ref{fig1(b)}), we still need to take care of the soft gluons involved in figure~(\ref{fig1(b)}) and as well as fig.~(\ref{fig1(c)}), i.e., we need to solve the dynamics of the effective theory at $\mathcal{O}(g^{2}T)$.
 The dynamics will be studied by computing the correlators, as done in section \ref{Section_2}, by using the effective theory mentioned in eq.~\eqref{MQCD},~\eqref{effective_lag.}.
-The different bilinears mentioned in eq.~\eqref{opera_form} can be expressed in terms of $\chi$ and $\phi$ fields, which consists of spin and flavor structure (not given explicitly here), shown in eq.~\eqref{bilinears_chi+phi}.
-Nevertheless, since we are interested in the correlation functions which decay more slowly, the combinations of these operators are of the form $\chi^{\dagger} \phi+\phi^{\dagger} \chi$.
+The modified form of the correlation function of eq.~\eqref{corre_in_z} is